Contractor

 10. 🧱 Not building a real relationship

 An accountant isn't just a supplier.
-He's a strategic partner.
+They're a strategic partner.

 The more transparent, organized and communicative you are... the more he'll be able to help you.